 - 10.1.
-A first-aid box is located in each EYFS classroom and one is available outside. - 10.2.
-The class teacher will report any accident or injury involving a child to their parents on the day it occurs, and any first-aid treatment administered to a child will also be reported to their parents. - 10.3.
+A first-aid box is located in the Reception classroom. - 10.2.
+The EYFS lead will report any accident or injury involving a child to their parents on the day it occurs, and any first-aid treatment administered to a child will also be reported to their parents.

+10.3.
 Accidents and injuries will be recorded on a school incident form and passed to the Head of School